 There have been recent important legislative developments in the United States and United Kingdom that seek to make it easier for law enforcement to access electronic data held overseas.
 The US Clarifying Lawful Overseas Use of Data Act (CLOUD Act) and the UK’s Crime (Overseas Production Orders) Act (COPO Act) 2019 allow the authorities to compel companies, without having to apply to a court, to hand over information even where the information is held overseas.
 The UK–US Bilateral Data Access Agreement, signed on 3 October 2019, will lead to prosecutors gaining these additional powers.
 These are the first acts of the kind and reflect the theme of increased cross-border co-operation.
 While the impact of the legislation remains to be seen, the acts clearly represent another point at which companies can be caught between conflicting laws, with blocking statutes and data privacy laws at the other side of the pincer seeking to limit companies’ ability to provide information.
 Companies should therefore be acutely aware of the potential for such conflicting obligations, and understand who controls their data (third parties may host or store data) and where it is stored.
 It is also prudent to develop plans of action for how to respond to an order to furnish evidence kept in a jurisdiction with laws prohibiting the transfer.

 In some circumstances a company might wish to think carefully about whether it needs to demonstrate extraordinary levels of co-operation.
 One way to do so would be to waive legal privilege over certain classes of documents to influence the company’s eligibility for the United States Department of Justice’s FCPA Corporate Enforcement Policy or a DPA.
 The joint Crown Prosecution Service and SFO Guidance on Corporate Prosecutions explains that ‘genuinely proactive’ self-reporting is a public interest factor militating against the prosecution of a company.
 A voluntary waiver of privilege is relevant to determining whether a company has genuinely and proactively co-operated with the SFO or other authority, and consequently to the assessment of whether it is in the public interest to prosecute or to invite the company to DPA negotiations.
 The SFO Corporate Co-operation Guidance states that a failure to waive privilege and provide witness accounts will not allow the company to avail itself of the corresponding factor weighing against prosecution as found in the SFO and CPS Deferred Prosecution Agreements Code of Practice (but will not be penalised by the SFO).
-The company might therefore wish to think carefully about which documents it believes are truly legally privileged and whether in fact to assert legal privilege over them.
+In France, Guidelines on the Implementation of the Convention Judiciaire d’Intérêt Public make clear that an assertion of legal privilege that is deemed by the prosecutor to be unjustified has an ‘unfavourable effect on the level of cooperation of the company’.
+The Guidelines do add, however, that the risks companies may face in other jurisdictions by waiving privilege will be taken into account.
+Considering current policy in the United States, United Kingdom and France, a company might wish to think carefully about which documents it believes are truly legally privileged and whether in fact to assert legal privilege over them.

 As stated in opening this chapter, there are many and nuanced factors to consider when a company is required to produce information to the authorities.
 The key is to be well prepared in terms of knowing where information is stored; to have the relevant expertise, preferably internally, to gather relevant information quickly and forensically; to have an overall strategy and end game as early in the process as possible, but also keeping things under review; and to be able to rely on trusted advisers.